-AACSB: Reflective Thinking

-AICPA: FN Reporting

-Accessibility: Keyboard Navigation

-Blooms: Remember

-the statute of limitations for assessment.

-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements

 3. If a taxpayer is due a refund, she does not have to file a tax return.